euidonglee/euidonglee.github.io/_posts/2021-02-20-dacon-computer-vision-1.md

 1. Generate more training data.
 2. Make our computer vision model to learn structural features(e.g. edges of the alphabet)

-## Albumentations: fast python library for image augmentation
+## Albumentations: Fast python library for image augmentation
 For image augmentation I used the [albumentations](https://github.com/albumentations-team/albumentations) API.
 Image augmentation can be easily done with the torchvision-transform style framework of albumentations.